0xmaximus/Galaxy-Bugbounty-Checklist/DOS/README.md

 ## 4) Pixel Flood Attack
 There are many ways to create a Denial-Of-Service attack but most of them end up as Informative or N/A. So their is an effective technique in which an image is uploaded in the profile photo that has the maximum pixel size of 64250px and gives you the time out, creating a DoS.

-The vulnerable applcation will load the pixel from the image file to the memory, and processing the image in order to get a new image file such as resize, rotate, blur, etc.  The attacker could manipulate the exif data in the image file such as change the image pixel to 64250x64250pixels.
+The vulnerable applcation will load the pixel from the image file to the memory, and processing the image in order to get a new image file such as resize, rotate, blur, etc.  The attacker could manipulate the exif data in the image file such as change the image pixel to 64250 * 64250 pixels.
 If the vulnerable application loaded the crafted image, it tries to allocate 4128062500 pixels into memory.

 How to find this vulnerability?